ndrewtl/airspace-jekyll/_posts/2016-11-15-troubleshooting.md

 #### 3. If you can't figure out a solution yourself, you know where to find help

+#### If you have any questions about completing this tutorial, please contact us on ourcodingclub@gmail.com

-We would love to hear your feedback on the tutorial, whether you did it in the classroom or online: https://www.surveymonkey.co.uk/r/6CQF3J7
+#### We would love to hear your feedback on the tutorial, whether you did it in the classroom or online:
+https://www.surveymonkey.co.uk/r/6CQF3J7